CW Industrial Partners

 World leaders all collaborated on a clean energy goal of net zero emissions by 2030.
 Like most things political this mantra was ignorant about the intermittency (not available when you need it and hard to store) problems of relying on wind, solar, hydro, and geothermal alternatives to anchor net zero.
 They also forgot about mining and reserves for indispensable metals like copper, zinc, and nickel, all which are essential for electric vehicles and the electric grid in the United States.

-As we prepare for net zero emissions by 2030, and the bright promise of electric cars, electric charging stations, and battery technology that will make your car a source of stored electricity to address peak power demands, a new realization is dawning on the green movement – there is not enough incremental green electric power from wind farms, solar panels, wind turbines, hydroelectric and geothermal to run data farms, power Artificial Intelligence, air condition a hotter cities, and perform “proof of work” blockchain validations for Bitcoin.
+As we prepare for net zero emissions by 2030, and the bright promise of electric cars, electric charging stations, and battery technology that will make your car a source of stored electricity to address peak power demands, a new realization is dawning on the green movement – there is not enough incremental green electric power from wind farms, solar panels, wind turbines, hydroelectric and geothermal to run data farms, power Artificial Intelligence, air condition hotter cities, and perform “proof of work” blockchain validations for Bitcoin.
 It appears that innovation has simply outstripped the capacity for generating clean electrons.

 Reddy Kilowatt May Be Back In A Dirty Business